ettienem3/majestic3-open-source/frontend/README.md

 This open source version is derived from the Front End Majestic3 provides as a starter or native solution for new and current clients.

-To see it in action, visit https://frontopensource.majestic3.com.
-You will be able to login with the Development user details supplied to you.

 ~REQUIREMENTS~
 **************